© 2026 WXPR

 The proposed amendments to the bills include protections for innocent landowners, funding for emergency bottled water, around $80 million in grants for local governments and $35 million for a grant program to replace or rebuild contaminated wells.

-Under the changes, a number of groups would not be held liable for PFAS contamination under the state’s spills law, including farmers, landowners, business owners, fire departments and municipalities.
+Under the changes, a multiple groups would not be held liable for PFAS contamination under the state’s spills law, including farmers, landowners, business owners, fire departments, municipalities, municipal landfills and waste haulers.
 The state’s spills law requires anyone who causes, possesses or controls a hazardous substance to clean it up.

 The Democratic governor and Republicans had long been gridlocked over addressing the so-called forever chemicals known as PFAS, or per- and polyfluoroalkyl substances.
-The chemicals have been linked to serious health issues and don’t break down easily in the environment.
-Funds set aside in a PFAS trust fund in the last state budget have sat untouched for more than two years.
+They have been linked to serious health issues and don’t break down easily in the environment.
+Funds set aside in a PFAS trust fund in the last state budget have sat untouched for more than two years, collecting interest.

-Wimberger, who sits on the Republican-controlled finance committee, said the bills would provide relief for communities struggling with PFAS contamination without punishing landowners for pollution they didn’t cause.
+Wimberger, who sits on the Republican-controlled finance committee, said the bills would provide relief for struggling communities without punishing landowners for pollution they didn’t cause.

 “It releases the PFAS trust fund money in a manner that triages the most vulnerable and needy people as a priority.
 But, most significantly, it (includes) all of the legal changes that I was pushing for five years now, including the innocent landowner portion,” Wimberger told WPR.

-In prepared remarks, Hyun told the Assembly enviornment committee Wednesday that the DNR agreed to narrow exemptions for PFAS under the state’s spills law that are “pragmatic, reasonable, implementable and, most importantly, protective of human health and the environment.”
+In prepared remarks Wednesday, Hyun told the Assembly environment committee that the DNR agreed to narrow exemptions for PFAS under the state’s spills law that are “pragmatic, reasonable, implementable and, most importantly, protective of human health and the environment.”

 “This is a really good faith effort across the aisle, and I’m hoping we can get over the finish line in the coming months,” Hyun told WPR.

 Under a community grant program, local governments could obtain funds to conduct PFAS sampling of public water supplies, schools, child care centers, high capacity wells, wastewater and sewage sludge.
-They would also be able to spend funds on creation of new public water systems and PFAS investigations.
 Hyun estimated it may take at least a year to hire staff and issue awards if the bills are passed with the proposed amendments.

-Under the changes, Wimberger noted some companies and airports would not be considered innocent landowners, but a $5.25 million grant program is being created to assist public airports.
+Wimberger noted that under the changes, some companies and airports would not be considered innocent landowners, but a $5.25 million grant program is being created to assist public airports.
 However, paper companies that applied PFAS-contaminated sludge to farm fields would be held responsible.

-Last fall, the DNR named paper companies responsible for widespread PFAS contamination in the town of Stella, including the Rhinelander mill’s owner Ahlstrom Rhinelander LLC.
-Regulators have said PFAS pollution of private wells stems from spreading paper mill sludge on farm fields in the region.
+Last fall, the DNR named paper companies responsible for widespread PFAS contamination in the town of Stella.
+Regulators have said PFAS pollution of private wells there stems from spreading paper mill sludge on farm fields in the region.

 Wisconsin Public Radio, © Copyright 2026, Board of Regents of the University of Wisconsin System and Wisconsin Educational Communications Board.